thenumbernine/zeta-lua/zeta/README.txt

 	- move texpack tiles and change map tiles accordingly
 	- separate 'object' into 'create object' and 'select object'
 	- click-and-drag on tile selection to form rectangles for brush + stamp size?
-	- distinction between numbers and strings
+	- separate fields for numbers and strings
 	- toggle editor for strings and multi-line strings (maybe a popup button?)
-	- for editing vec2's, show as a point or as a vector .. maybe even click and drag to change?
+	- for editing vec2's, show as a point or as a vector .. maybe even click and drag to change? helped by obj ctor arg tips?
+	- for vec4's ... show as a box2? toggle-able, like vectors?
 	- object classes use 'spawnfields' for editor fields, types, and tooltips
 - environmental effects ... foreground warping (underwater, heat), blowing wind, falling snow/rain/leaves, etc
 - get savepoint loading to work